FairwindsOps/terraform-bastion/aws/README.md

 #### additional\_user\_data

+Description: Content to be appended to UserData, which is run the first time the bastion EC2 boots, before additional users are created.

+Type: `string`

+Default: `""`

+#### additional\_user\_data\_end

-Description: Content to be appended to UserData, which is run the first time the bastion EC2 boots.
+Description: Content to be appended to UserData, which is run the first time the bastion EC2 boots, after additional users are created.

 Type: `string`